dd9jn/rfc4880bis/crypto-refresh.md

 #### Secret-Key Encryption {#secret-key-encryption}

 An S2K specifier can be stored in the secret keyring to specify how to convert the passphrase to a key that unlocks the secret data.
-Older versions of PGP just stored a symmetric cipher algorithm octet preceding the secret data or a zero to indicate that the secret data was unencrypted.
+Legacy implementations just stored a symmetric cipher algorithm octet preceding the secret data or a zero to indicate that the secret data was unencrypted.
 The MD5 hash function was always used to convert the passphrase to a key for the specified cipher algorithm.

 For compatibility, when an S2K specifier is used, the special value 253, 254, or 255 is stored in the position where the cipher algorithm octet would have been in the old data structure.